-Mawuli Mel Davis is a founding partner of the Davis Bozeman Law Firm where he leads the firm’s Civil Rights and Criminal Defense Sections.
-Attorney Davis attended the United States Naval Academy in Annapolis, where he played varsity basketball and earned a Bachelor’s Degree in Political Science.
-Attorney Davis served in the United States Navy as an officer for nearly ten years.
-He earned a Masters Degree in Public Administration from Bowie State University while on active duty in Rota, Spain.
-Attorney Davis is a graduate of Georgia State University College of Law, where he was recognized in Who’s Who Among Students in American Universities and Colleges and awarded the Eleanor Norton Holmes/Thurgood Marshall Award for his outstanding contribution as a law student.
-He is also the recipient of the Georgia State University Dr. Martin Luther King, Jr. Torch of Peace.
-Attorney Davis served on the Executive Board for the National Black Law Students Association (NBLSA) and as President of GSU BLSA.
-Attorney Davis and firm co-founder, Robert Bozeman were featured as successful entrepreneurs in Black Enterprise magazine.
-The Davis Bozeman Law Firm was highlighted on the cover of the Atlanta Daily World as the “Legal Guardian’s of Atlanta’s Black Community”.
-Their courtroom victories range from winning a civil verdict against an NFL player to obtaining not guilty verdicts in murder trials.
-Attorney Davis has been featured as a legal commentator on truTV, Fox 5 News, Legally Speaking, V-103 and WAOK.
-Attorney Davis has had cases covered by a wide array of media outlets across the country including: the Tom Joyner Morning Show, Atlanta Journal Constitution, USA Today, New York Times, NPR Radio, CNN, TMZ, Time Magazine and Worldstarhiphop.
+Mawuli Mel Davis is a founding partner of the Davis Bozeman Law Firm where he leads the firm’s Civil Rights Division.
+Attorney Davis attended the United States Naval Academy, where he played varsity basketball and earned a degree in Political Science.
+Attorney Davis served in the United States Navy as an officer while earning a Masters in Public Administration from Bowie State University.
+Attorney Davis is a graduate of Georgia State University(GSU) College of Law.

+Attorney Davis has been involved in the representation of public figures including being a member of the appeals team for former Mayor of Atlanta, Bill Campbell.
+Attorney Davis and firm co-founder, Robert Bozeman were featured in Black Enterprise magazine.
+The Davis Bozeman Law Firm was highlighted on the cover of the Atlanta Daily World as the “Legal Guardian’s of Atlanta’s Black Community” and received awards from the Malcolm X Grassroots Movement, African Community Center for Unity and Self-Determination, NOBLE, and Hype Youth Foundation.
 Attorney Davis’ diverse television appearances range from serving as a guest commentator on The Situation Room with Wolf Blitzer on CNN to representing recording artist Lil’ Scrappy on VH-1’s Love & Hip Hop Atlanta.

 If you are interested in an internship or volunteering with our firm please click here.